phpearth/docs/CONTRIBUTING.md

 ## License

-By contributing to the collection of PHP FAQ you agree to share your knowledge under the [Creative Commons Attribution 4.0 International License][LICENSE].
+By contributing to the collection of PHP FAQ you agree to share your knowledge under the [Creative Commons Attribution 4.0 International License](LICENSE).

 [php-group]: https://www.facebook.com/groups/2204685680/